Is Intermittent Fasting Okay for Adrenal Fatigue

 But it's crazy to think that this is a problem.
 It's simply your adrenals just doing their job.
 It's a normal function.
 Just like when you exercise, you stimulate the hormone testosterone.
 That is a normal function, just like stimulating the suprarenal glands during fasting is normal.

-Moreover, fasting has incredible benefits for the entire body ranging from cognitive function to thyroid function, supporting insulin sensitivity(23), and much more.
+Moreover, fasting has incredible benefits for the entire body ranging from cognitive function to thyroid function, supporting Fat Storing Hormone sensitivity(23), and much more.
 Really, intermittent fasting actually benefits people with adrenal issues or those with an adrenal body type.